-Through the stories we share in this newsletter and on our site foreignbodies.net, through the discussions we host and the community we build together, we hope to make you feel understood.
-We want to reassure you that you’re not alone and help is available.
+Through the stories I share in this newsletter and through the community we build together, I hope to make you feel a little more understood.
+I want to reassure you that you’re not alone and help is available.
 Let’s normalize the bearing of our untold narratives, one experience at a time.

 How much does it cost?

-While funding from The Carter Center helped build this newsletter, we’re fully reliant on readers like you to live on.
+While funding from The Carter Center helped build this newsletter, this newsletter is fully reliant on readers like you to live on.

-Free sign-ups get our main monthly issues, but otherwise have limited access.
+Free sign-ups can read our larger issues, but otherwise have limited access.

-Become a paying subscriber before 2021 to get the full experience for 12 months at a discounted $3/mo or $33/yr rate.
-This includes access to every post (not just the occasional free ones) such as our popular weekly roundup of must-reads plus numerous exclusive book giveaways partnered with immigrant authors and the ability to participate in subscriber-only comments.
+Paying subscribers get the full experience for 12 months at $5/mo or $55/yr.
+This includes access to every post (not just the occasional free ones) such as our popular biweekly roundup of must-reads plus exclusive book giveaways partnered with immigrant authors and the ability to participate in subscriber-only comments.